 The Title IX Coordinator has the overall responsibility for the implementation of the Title IX program at Ringling College.
 Darren Mathews, Deputy Title IX Coordinator oversees the administration of grievance procedures for faculty and staff and coordinates training, education and communication of College discrimination and harassment policies to employees.
-Dr. Tammy Walsh, Deputy Title IX Coordinator oversees the administration of the grievance procedures for students and coordinates training, education and coordinates training, education and communication of the grievance procedures for students and coordinates training, education and communication to students.
+Dr. Tammy Walsh, Deputy Title IX Coordinator oversees the administration of the grievance procedures for students and coordinates training, education and communication to students.